Matthewoke/web-scraping/README.md

 # web-scraping
-Python script for scraping information data of hotels in Nigerian.
+Python script for scraping information data of hotels in Nigeria.

 The data is organized into different sections:
 - Name of the hotel